 Employee Picks is where I, the American film critic Nick Pinkerton (seen below), write about whatever happens to take my fancy at the given moment.
-If you haven’t heard of me, which is more than understandable, you have possibly heard of some of the publications that I have written for since 2003 or so: Film Comment, Sight & Sound, Artforum, Bookforum, Frieze, Reverse Shot, The Guardian, 4 Columns, The Baffler, Rhizome, Harper’s, the Village Voice… Those of these that still exist I still contribute to sometimes, among other professional endeavors, but I mostly do this now, because of neoliberalisms, but also because I enjoy it the most.
+If you haven’t heard of me, which is more than understandable, you have possibly heard of some of the publications that I have written for since 2003 or so: Film Comment, Sight & Sound, Artforum, Bookforum, Frieze, Reverse Shot, The Guardian, 4 Columns, The Baffler, Rhizome, Harper’s, the Village Voice… Those of these that still exist I still contribute to sometimes, among other professional endeavors, but I mostly do this now, because of neoliberalisms, but also because I enjoy it more than anything else, and it allows me to let my freak flag fly, as it were.
 Some people who are more famous than me have said nice things about me, which you can read after the abovementioned second image.
 I know this is gauche, but I’ve got to move bodies through the turnstiles here.
 My children are dying.

-The emphasis at Employee Picks is on films and filmmakers that are not particularly well known and, in the case of those filmmakers that are well known, I tend to concentrate on the works of theirs that have been less seen or appreciated.
+The emphasis at Employee Picks is on films and filmmakers that are not particularly well known and, in the case of those filmmakers that are well known, the tendency is to concentrate on the works of theirs that have been less seen or appreciated.
 There is also the occasional Sturm und Drang screed where I wail about the state of film culture.
-Everything is free for all to read for a year, then goes behind a paywall, accessible to paid subscribers only, at the end of a year of writing.
+Everything is free for all to read for about five or six months, then goes behind a paywall, accessible to paid subscribers only.
 Some people seem to enjoy what goes on here, others not so much, which is probably how it should be.
 Maybe just take a gander for yourself, see if it’s the sort of thing that you’re into?
 Obviously no worries if not, kind of a niche concern, not everybody has to be into the same stuff, like as not you’re a good person anyways.

-Anyone so inclined can read posts as they appear here, though in time they’ll become accessible to paid subscribers only, who also will receive some other “perks,” detailed at the Subscribe page.
+In addition to access to the back catalog here, paid subscribers will receive some other “perks,” detailed at the Subscribe page.
 I’m really trying to be cool about all of this while still finding a way to earn a little beer money, which seems only fair given that I do put in some long hours on the factory floor.
-Anything you pay in will be put towards not only paying myself for what I write here, but towards other quixotic endeavors that will hopefully be of interest to subscribers, such as an online archive of my Collected Works and other Interesting Projects.
+Anything you pay in will be put towards not only paying myself for what I write here, but towards other quixotic endeavors that will hopefully be of interest to subscribers, such as an Online Archive of my Collected Works and other Interesting Projects.
 The way I figure it there ain’t too many good film magazines left so you might as well huck some cash in my direction, but this is of course just one man’s opinion.
 Let your conscience be your guide, in this as in all things.

 TODAY I CAN DO ANYTHING.